Server data from the Official MCP Registry

 }From the project's GitHub README.

-Provably correct day-count and accrued-interest calculations.
-A small, dependency-light TypeScript library and an MCP server, so an AI agent can get the exact number instead of guessing.
+Provably correct day-count, holiday-calendar, business-day, and payment-schedule calculations.
+A small, dependency-light TypeScript library and an MCP server, so an AI agent can get the exact date or number instead of guessing.

-LLMs are unreliable at date and money math: they pick the wrong day-count convention and miscompute accrued interest. shikamaru does it deterministically and proves it against published reference values.
-Do not let a model guess your interest accrual.
+LLMs are unreliable at date and money math: they pick the wrong day-count convention, forget market holidays, and miscompute accrued interest. shikamaru does it deterministically and proves it against published reference values.
+Do not let a model guess your interest accrual or your settlement date.

 npm install @jayofemi/shikamaru